Alice Zeppilli

 Alice Zeppilli (28 August 1885 – 14 September 1969) was a French operatic soprano of Italian heritage who had an active international singing career from 1901 to 1930.
 The pinnacle of her career was in the United States where she enjoyed great popularity between 1906 and 1914; particularly in the cities of Chicago, New York, and Philadelphia.
-She was popular in Monte Carlo where she performed frequently from 1904–19 and later worked as a singing teacher after her retirement from the stage.
+She was popular in Monte Carlo where she performed frequently from 1904 to 1919 and later worked as a singing teacher after her retirement from the stage.
 She made only one recording, a phonograph cylinder for Columbia Records consisting of the Gavotte from Jules Massenet's Manon and Olympia's Doll Aria from Jacques Offenbach's The Tales of Hoffmann.

 Early life and education

 Born in Menton, France, Zeppilli was the daughter of Italian parents.
 She was a cousin (on her mother's side) of singer Luisa Villani (1884–1961).
 Alice's father Nicola Zeppilli was an orchestra conductor at the Théâtre du Casino in Monte Carlo.
 Her father sent her back to his native country of Italy to study opera in Milan with Elettra Callery-Viviani.